Pilot Uitgeester and Heemskerkerbroek

 When will the project take place and how long will it last?

-On February 22, 2023, the partners signed a letter of intent in which they expressed their commitment to working together to achieve clean water.
-The signing marked the start of the pilot.
-The pilot will last two years, so that we can see the results together in the summer of 2025.
+On February 22, 2023, the partners signed a memorandum of understanding in which they expressed their commitment to collaborate on providing clean water.
+The signing marked the start of the pilot project.

 All signatories for Slot Assumburg in Heemskerk.
 From left to right: J. Bond (KAVB), C. Loggen (Province of North Holland), S.J.
 Schenk (HHNK), J. Vooijs (Glastuinbouw Nederland), R. Suanet (Municipality of Heemskerk), S. van Wesemael (PWN), R. de Wit (LTO Noord), I. Miedema (Landschap Noord-Holland) and J. Schouten (Municipality of Uitgeest).